DioxusLabs/dioxus/docs/guide/src/en/async/use_coroutine.md

 # Coroutines

-Another good tool to keep in your async toolbox are coroutines.
+Another tool in your async toolbox are coroutines.
 Coroutines are futures that can be manually stopped, started, paused, and resumed.

-Like regular futures, code in a Dioxus coroutine will run until the next `await` point before yielding.
+Like regular futures, code in a coroutine will run until the next `await` point before yielding.
 This low-level control over asynchronous tasks is quite powerful, allowing for infinitely looping tasks like WebSocket polling, background timers, and other periodic actions.

 ## `use_coroutine`

-The basic setup for coroutines is the `use_coroutine` hook.
+The `use_coroutine` hook allows you to create a coroutine.
 Most coroutines we write will be polling loops using async/await.

 ```rust
 fn app(cx: Scope) -> Element {